tortoise-tts-tools/tortoise-tts-guide/README.md

 **COMING SOON:** How to load a custom model

-To start Inference, we will use `tortoise-tts-fastest`.
+To start Inference, we will use the main `tortoise-tts` repo.
 Another possibility is to use [this solution](https://git.ecker.tech/mrq/ai-voice-cloning/) (which I have tested for inference)

 Click the button below: